-7 Natural Ways To Get Rid Of White Spots On Your Skin
+7 Natural Ways To Get Rid Of Various Kinds Of White Spots On Your Skin

 How To Naturally Banish White Skin Spots

 On vitiligo patches, apply a turmeric and mustard oil formula or radish seed paste mixed with vinegar.
 Have neem leaves and gingko biloba – this stops vitiligo from spreading and repigments the skin – and drink apple cider vinegar to support the good gut bacteria and prevent autoimmune flare-ups.
 To remove spots due to fungal infections, drink basil tea and apply a mixture of equal parts of honey, beeswax, and olive oil.

 Not all spots on your skin are due to vitiligo, a condition involving a decline in the melanin-producing cells in your body.
 Most spots are due to sun exposure or fungal infections that may cause the skin to lose its pigmentation in certain places.

 Vitiligo is more likely if you have autoimmune disorders like type 1 diabetes or thyroiditis or there is an excess of free radicals in the body – typically manifested as inflammation, pain, and fatigue.

 The patches may also turn white, scaly, or paler than the surrounding skin.
 They can be mildly itchy in some cases but are usually harmless.
 However, the emotional and mental trauma over this condition makes them a thorn in the side of those afflicted.

 Here are some easy home remedies to get rid of white spots on your skin and restore your original color.

 A remedy using mustard oil and turmeric is said to help with leucoderma or vitiligo.1